Sample Poultry Farming Business Plan Template

 8. Protective Clothing

-Hair caps, disposable sleeves, boots and overall for humans so has to prevent contamination from humans to the birds or from birds to humans
+Hair caps, disposable sleeves, boots, and overalls for humans so has to prevent contamination from humans to the birds or from birds to humans

 9. Electricity

-Electricity is as well important, either you’ll use government-supplied power, generator or locally made lamps (more on this later)
+Electricity is also essential; either you’ll use government-supplied power, a generator, or locally-made lamps (more on this later)

 10. Good Source of Water

-A good source of water is needed for your birds as dirty water could lead to sickness and the death of the poultry birds.
+A good water source is needed for your birds as dirty water could lead to sickness and the death of the poultry birds.

 Cost Analyses